 If everything is typed correctly in the Nexus file and MrBayes block everything should work.
 If not, double-check your nexus file and look for errors.
-(Note: it is also possible type the commands you put in the mrbayes PAUP block at the command line instead of putting them in the file.)

-- 7. Let's take a quick look at what MrBayes has to say about all those commands you entered in the mrbayes PAUP block.
 Type help lset.
 This gives you an explanation of the different likelihood settings as well as what they are set to.
-Type help mcmcp and help prset to view the MCMC and prior settings. - 8.
-OK, enough of that.
-Let's start the actual analysis.
-Type mcmc to start the run.
+Type help mcmcp and help prset to view the MCMC and prior settings.

+Now type mcmc to start the run.

 You will see a series of eight numbers in rows.
 The first number is the number of trees that the program has looked at so far.
-The program shows you every 100th tree, because you set printfreq=100.
+The program shows you every 100^{th} tree, because you set printfreq=100.
 The next first four numbers are from the first run and the four numbers after the asterisk are the second run.
 The numbers in parentheses are the log likelihoods of the trees from the hot chains and the two numbers in brackets are the log likelihoods of the cold chains from each run.
 The last number in each row is an estimate of how long the run has left.

-After every thousandth tree it shows you the average standard deviation of your split frequencies.
+After every thousanddth tree it shows you the average standard deviation of your split frequencies.
 This is a good way to tell if you have reached stationarity.
 When the two runs differ by less than 0.01 you are probably all good.

-III.
-Analyze chain diagnostics and determine "burn-in"
+3. Analyze chain diagnostics and "burn-in"